dan1elt0m/polymo/README.md

 - `polymo builder` is a small web app (FastAPI + React) that guides you through every step.
 No need to run npm, the app is bundled with pip and ready to go.
 - `examples/` contains ready-made configs you can copy, tweak, and use for smoke tests.
 - `tests/test_datasource.py::test_stream_reader_batches` exercises the streaming reader end to end; run it with `pytest -k stream_reader_batches` for a quick smoke test.
+- `notebooks/polymo_vs_udf_benchmark.ipynb` compares two approaches: Polymo’s DataSource batch endpoint vs a per-row Spark UDF.
+With the default 50ms simulated latency Polymo finishes ~10× faster than the per-row UDF.
+Tweak `PAGE_DELAY`, `page_size`, or the dataset size to mirror your own API.

 ## Run the Builder in Docker
 - Build the dev-friendly image and launch the Builder with hot reload: